shesharpnl/hackathon-2023.react-js.base-example/README.md

 ![Screenshot of the index page in the web browser.](./images/slack-messages.png)

-### See it yourself: Run the development environment from your terminal
+### Run the development environment from your terminal

 To verify that the project works by viewing it in your browser, follow these stpes.

 1. Open the root folder of your project in your code editor.
 2. Open a new terminal in your code editor.
 Type the command `npm run start`
-3. In the "Jobs" section, you should see a job called `post_job_to_slack`.
-Click on it to view the details of that job.
-4. In the job details, you should see a list of steps that were executed.
-The last step should be `Post random job`.
-Click on that step to view its logs.
-5. In the logs, you should see the output of the script that was executed.
-Look for the line that says `Slack response: 200 OK`.
-This indicates that the script was able to successfully post the job to Slack.
-6. You can also look for any error messages in the logs to identify any issues that may have occurred during the execution of the script.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. The page will reload when you save changes in your project.
+5. You may also see any lint errors in the console.
+The console can be accessed in Google Chrome via the developer tools.
+Hit the F12 key or right click in the browser window and select inspect.
+6. Within the developer tools, select "console."

 You should be able to see something like this:

 ![Screenshot of the index page in the web browser with the developer tools open.]()

-If you encounter any issues, you can try the following steps to troubleshoot:

-1.

 ### Make changes and see updates